 Classic and timeless - Craved by many, but mastered by few.
 This is a simple yet authentic recipe that will pick you up and throw you down at the same time.

 "Only Irish coffee provides in a single glass all four essential food groups: alcohol, caffeine, sugar, and fat.”- Alex Levine

 - 2 tsp brown sugar

 Combine the brown sugar and coffee in your cup.

 Stir until completely dissolved.

-Add the Irish whiskey into the mixture and stir thoroughly.
+Add the Irish whiskey and stir thoroughly.